groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/video.md

         description: Learn how to convert AVI to MP4 in C# step by step
         steps:
         - name: Load source AVI file
           text: Create an instance of Converter class and pass source AVI file path as a constructor parameter.
-You may specify absolute or relative file path as per your requirements.
+You may specify absolute or relative file paths as per your requirements.
         - name: Specify convert options
           text: Create an instance of VideoConvertOptions class.
         - name: Convert to MP4 and save result